MatthiasBart/bachelor-thesis/chapters/5-implementation.typ

 == Summary

 Testing is done using a prototype application written in SwiftUI enabling the user to browse and advertise nearby services via Bonjour and connect to them.
-Once two devices are connected testing can be started for each transport protocol (TCP, UDP and QUIC) separately and the metrics are displayed to the user ready for recording.
+Once two devices are connected testing can be started for each transport protocol (#gls("tcp"), #gls("udp") and #gls("quic")) separately and the metrics are displayed to the user ready for recording.
 Testing will be done in four different scenarios each representing a typical place for iPhone users including the underground, the inner city of Vienna, a free field and the forest.
 Moreover different numbers of packages and package sizes will be sent in varying distances between the devices.

 #figure(
   box(stroke: gray, inset: 1em,